emicklei/melrose/docs/vsc.md

 ### multiline

-An statement can span multiple lines, each line after the first must be indented by either a TAB or 4 spaces.
+A statement can span multiple lines, each line after the first must be indented by either a TAB or 4 spaces.

 	  y = sequence('F#2
 	  [TAB]C#3 F#3 A3 C# F#')